Shirley-Anne Somerville: Cabinet Secretary for Social Justice (2023–present)

 Following Humza Yousaf's successful election in March 2023 to become the Scottish National Party's leader following Nicola Sturgeon's resignation, Somerville was appointed as Cabinet Secretary for Social Justice.

 She then retained this post in John Swinney's subsequent government formed in May 2024.
+She was given the additional portfolio of Housing in 2026.

 Personal life

 Somerville lives in North Queensferry with her husband and two children.
 She is a trustee of Shelter Scotland, and is a member of the RSPB and the Scottish Wildlife Trust.